 - Ways of thinking and writing that are old as the hills.

 Examples of clichés in writing abound in the English language.
-As a result, avoiding them is near-impossible.
+Sometimes we use them without even realizing they’re clichés.
 However, if you learn the most common clichés and how they’re structured, you’ll learn how to avoid clichés in writing.